rr-/CRC-manipulator/README.md

 ### Features

-- CRC32, but might add support for other CRC checksums in the future.
+- Patching and calculating CRC checksums for:
+  - CRC32
+  - CRC16CCITT
+  - CRC16IBM
 - Available for GNU/Linux and Windows.
-- Simple GUI (for more advanced options, use CLI version).
+- Minimal GUI (supports CRC32 only; for more advanced options, use CLI version).

 ### Binaries for Windows